PaulESantos/reptiledbr/README.md

 - Original literature references

-## Data Source

-The package uses data from The Reptile Database, an open and community-driven resource curated by herpetologists and volunteers around the world.
-It focuses on taxonomic data including:

-- Scientific names and synonyms

-- Type specimens and distribution

-- Original literature references

 - The database was initiated by Peter Uetz in 1995 and is currently curated by a volunteer team.
 For more information, visit: www.reptile-database.org